shaunsmith/functionslab-codeone19/0-Setup.md

 *       workshop  oracle    https://functions.us-phoenix-1.oraclecloud.com  phx.ocir.io/cloudnative-devrel/workshop-NNN
 ```

-Now to make sure you can be authenticated correctly and communicate with
+Now to make sure you can be authenticated correctly and communicate with Oracle
-Oracle Functions let's run a command to list all of the existing applications.
+Functions let's run a command to list all of the existing applications.
+It
-It doesn't matter what the results--just that it runs successfully to confirm
+doesn't matter what the results are--just that it runs successfully to confirm
 connectivity.

 ![user input](images/userinput.png)